ePaul/ceylon-stups/README.md

 ## Exception Monitor

-Exception log collection doesn't work on the Stups platform.
+Exception log collection doesn't work on the STUPS platform.
 Maybe this can be emulated using Scalyr (+ ZMON).

 ## EventLog